Hydrography: Overview

 Hydrography of rivers and streams is also an integral part of water management.
 Most reservoirs in the United States use dedicated stream gauging and rating tables to determine inflows into the reservoir and outflows to irrigation districts, water municipalities and other users of captured water.
 River/stream hydrographers use handheld and bank mounted devices, to capture a sectional flow rate of moving water through a section and or current.

+Equipment

+Uncrewed Surface Vessels (USVs) and are commonly used for hydrographic surveys - they are often equipped with some sort of sonar.
+Single-beam echosounders, multibeam echosounders, and side scan sonars are all frequently used in hydrographic applications.
+The knowledge gained from these surveys aid in disaster planning, port and harbor maintenance, and various other coastal planning activities.

 Organizations

-Hydrographic services in most countries are carried out by specialised hydrographic offices.
+Hydrographic services in most countries are carried out by specialized hydrographic offices.
 The international coordination of hydrographic efforts lies with the International Hydrographic Organization.

-The United Kingdom Hydrographic Office is one of the oldest, supplying a wide range of charts covering the globe to other countries, allied military organisations and the public.
+The United Kingdom Hydrographic Office is one of the oldest, supplying a wide range of charts covering the globe to other countries, allied military organizations and the public.

 In the United States, the hydrographic charting function has been carried out since 1807 by the Office of Coast Survey of the National Oceanic and Atmospheric Administration within the U.S. Department of Commerce and the U.S. Army Corps of Engineers.